-Born in Thompson, Conn. in 1841, Dr. T. Thatcher Graves was trained in medicine at Harvard College.
-Before entering medicine, he served in the Civil War and by 1886 had established himself in Providence, R.I. following several years practicing medicine in Lynn, Mass.
+Born in Thompson, Conn., in 1841, Dr. T. Thatcher Graves trained in medicine at Harvard College.
+Before entering medicine, he served in the Civil War.
+By 1886 he had established himself in Providence following several years practicing medicine in Lynn, Mass.
 In addition to treating patients at his office, Graves also maintained a mail-order business for his patent medications.
 As his practice grew, he began specializing in nervous disorders.

-One of Graves' well heeled patients was Josephine Barnaby, wife of Jerothmul (J.B.)
+One of Graves’ well-heeled patients was Josephine Barnaby, wife of Jerothmul (J.B.)
 Barnaby, a wealthy clothing store owner.
-Josephine was suffering partial paralysis and had been introduced to Dr. Graves in 1887.
+Josephine suffered from partial paralysis and began seeing Dr. Graves as a patient in 1887.
 He was treating her when, in 1889, J.B.
 Barnaby died.

 J.B.’s will left Josephine a stipend of $2,500 a year.
 While more than enough to maintain her, the bequest was a small one when considering J.B’s estate was worth more $1.7 million.
 His reasoning, he said, was that Josephine was flighty and ignorant about handling money.
 The bulk of J.B.’s money was left to the couple’s two daughters, Mabel and Maud, and placed under the control of executors.

 Josephine challenged the will, with the encouragement of Dr. Graves and the aid of an attorney friend.